jlab-hep/localdb-docs/docs/advanced-tutorial.md

 ### c.
 Upload Test Data

 After [the component registration](#a-register-component) (or [the registeration from ITkPD](#b-register-component-from-itkpd)),<br>
-you can generate the connectivity config file and the chip config files by `localdb-retrieve pull --chip <SERIAL NUMBER>`.<br>
+you can create the connectivity config file and the chip config files by `localdb-retrieve pull --chip <SERIAL NUMBER>`.<br>
 If you have already uploaded the component test data, the config files in the latest scan are retrieved.

 ```bash